camera info

 Light pollution map – light pollution map

-Camera – You will need a camera that you can manually control your ISO, shutter speed, and aperture.
+Camera – You will need a camera to control your ISO, shutter speed, and aperture manually.

-Tripod – A good sturdy tripod is essential for night photography.
+Tripod – A good, sturdy tripod is essential for night photography.
 If it gets windy, you will need a sturdy one.
 Remember, when you buy one, it should be sturdy enough to withstand the wind but small enough to fit in your suitcase.

-Sky Map – Sky Guide is available through the iTunes Store for $1.99.
+Sky Map – Sky Guide is $ available through the iTunes Store for $1.99.
 It has a 5 out of 5-star rating on both the current (3.2) version (1200+ ratings) and all previous versions (8600+ ratings).

-Flashlight – Our choice is Coast brand for flashlights.
-The ideal flashlight will have high lumens, and you can zoom in and out on the amount of light emitting from the flashlight.
-Get the HP7, PX45, or the G50.
+Flashlight—Our choice is Coast brand.
+The ideal flashlight will have high lumens, and you can zoom in and out on the amount of light it emits.
+Get the HP7, PX45, or G50.
 Ideally, go with the HP7.

 Moon Phaze Map – The best time to go is during a new moon, and you want to be in the darkest area possible.
 The week before the new moon, when the moon has not risen, is a perfect time to go, so be sure to check the moonrise chart to see when the moon will be up.